mesibo/messenger-javascript/README.md

 ```

 ## Popup
-To launch popup demo you can configure the following for setting the displayed user avatar and destination user(to which all messages will be sent to) in `config.js` and launch `popup.html`
+To launch popup demo you can configure the following for setting the displayed user avatar and destination user(to which all messages will be sent) in `config.js` and launch `popup.html`

 ```javascript
 const POPUP_DISPLAY_NAME = "xxxx"